unicode-org/message-format-wg/spec/registry.md

   - (non-negative integer)

 > [!NOTE]
-> The following options or option values are being developed during the Technical Preview
+> The following options and option values are being developed during the Technical Preview
 > period.

 The following values for the option `style` are _not_ part of the default registry.